EsriDE/datascience/index.md

 ### Developers
 Innovate and grow with spatial data science.
 Build powerful applications that leverage location-based insights to deliver unique solutions and drive growth.

-## ArcGIS Living Atlas
-Explore the ArcGIS Living Atlas of the World, the premier collection of geographic information from around the globe.
-Access a vast array of maps, apps, and data layers to support your spatial data science projects and drive impactful results.

 {% if site.data.repos.github_users %}

-## Open Source Contributors
+## Spatial Data Science Contributors
+We believe in the collaborative spirit of the community.
+Our Spatial Data Science portfolio is a testament to the collective efforts of passionate individuals who contribute their time and expertise to improve our portfolio.

 <div class="flow-layout">
   {% for user in site.data.repos.github_users %}